-After recent tragic events that have been occurring over that past few months, parents have been left worried about the dangers of mass shootings.
-As devastating as it sounds, this is the world we live in, where children are being taught how to protect themselves in case a shooting were to ever occur.
-Which is why a company recently created a new bulletproof backpack.
+After recent tragic events that have been occurring that past few months, parents have been left worried about the dangers of mass shootings.
+As devastating as it sounds, this is the world we live in, where children are being taught how to protect themselves in case a shooting were ever to occur, which is why a company recently created a new bulletproof backpack.

 Bulletproof Zone has a line of bulletproof bags and backpacks on sale.
-Honestly, I want to cry thinking about how parents are making the decision to ditch their child’s Spider-man or sparkly backpack so they can feel like they have some peace of mind if something tragic were to happen.
+Honestly, I want to cry thinking about how parents are deciding to ditch their child’s Spider-man or sparkly backpack so they can feel like they have some peace of mind if something tragic were to happen.

-This provides the same amount of ballistic protection like the backpack above, but I can tell Guard Dog put a lot of thought into this one.
+This provides the same amount of ballistic protection as the backpack above, but I can tell Guard Dog put a lot of thought into this one.
 No one wants to carry a backpack that looks like it’s for tactical protection.
-So sure, why not camouflage it with flowers and bright vivid color.
+So sure, why not camouflage it with flowers and bright, vivid color.

 This backpack by BulletBlocker has a traditional high school backpack look.
 Also manufactured as a Level IIIA level protection.